jhockersmith/Discord-Gemini-AI/README.md

 #### Check out my other projects:
- - [DiscordGPT](https://github.com/byestumpy/DiscordGPT) - A Discord based ChatGPT (Without censorship)
+ - [GPT-Jarvis](https://github.com/jhockersmith/GPT-Jarvis) - A real-life JARVIS using the OpenAI Whisper, Audio, and GPT 3.5 Turbo APIs

 ## Disclaimer
 ***This tool is developed for educational purposes.
-You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
+You have your own responsibilities and you are liable for any damage or violation of laws by this tool.
 The author is not responsible for any misuse of the project!***

 ### This repository is open source to help others.
 So if you wish to copy, consider giving credit!